rust-lang/rust/text/0000-type-privacy.md

 uses, but often it's just an oversight and `S` is supposed to be reexported and nameable from outer modules.
-The lint is supposed to report items for which effective visibility is larger than area in which they can be named.
+The lint is supposed to report items for which effective visibility is larger than the area in which they can be named.
 This lint is new and doesn't replace private-in-public errors, but it provides checking that many people *expected* from private-in-public.
 The lint should be allow-by-default or it can be placed into Clippy as an